 What is backne?

-Causes for back acne
+Causes of back acne

-Build-up of dead skin cells, dirt and oil blocking the hair follicle, trapping bacteria and causing inflammation.
+Backne is caused by a build-up of dead skin cells, dirt and oil blocking the hair follicle, trapping bacteria and causing inflammation.
 Backne can also occur when sweat is left on the body for too long.
 Hormonal fluctuations can also cause backne in females.

 How to prevent back acne

-Body washes containing Salicylic Acid and AHAs such as Glycolic Acid and Lactic Acid is useful for preventing clogged hair follicles.
+Body washes containing Salicylic Acid and AHAs such as Glycolic Acid and Lactic Acid are useful for preventing clogged hair follicles.
 Sulfur and Benzyl Peroxide are also very useful ingredients as they have mild anti-bacterial and anti-inflammatory properties.

 How to treat back acne